Rania334/SEC8-K-Extraction-Pipelin/README.md

 A production-grade pipeline for ingesting, processing, and extracting structured data from SEC 8-K filings with full evidence provenance and validation.

+# SEC 8-K Extraction Pipeline

+> ⚠️ **Live Website:** The pipeline is deployed and accessible at [Backend](https://sec8-k-backend.onrender.com) and [Frontend](https://sec8-k-extraction-pipelin.onrender.com).
+> Please note that due to Render's free-tier server limitations, performance may be slower than local runs, and the results may not be as accurate as running the pipeline locally.

 ## Overview

 This system transforms SEC 8-K filings (HTML + exhibits) into validated JSON that conforms to a strict schema, with evidence links for every extracted field.
 It supports both rule-based and AI-powered extraction methods.